cobbland/cobb.land/pages/sabacc/playing-sabacc-on-roll20.md

 - Click the "+Add" button next to "Decks"
 - Click on "New Deck" to open the editor
 - Name the deck "Silver Credits" or "Gold Credits" or something like that
-- Uncheck the "Show deck to players" and "Players can draw cards" boxes because you're going to be the one handing out credits -- lucky you
+- Uncheck the "Show deck to players" and "Players can draw cards" boxes because you're going to be the one handing out credits—lucky you
 - Check the box next to "Cards in deck are infinite"
 - For "Card Size" enter 70 x 70 px
 - Click the "+Add Card" button, drag the credit image from your file system into the image area (either from the attached digital sabacc set or from a set of your own creation), name the card (or leave the name as "New Card" because it doesn't really matter), click "Save Changes"